 This statement helps you understand what data I hold about you and what I do with it.
-You can find much more information about what my legal obligations are to you on-line (for example https://ico.org.uk/).
+You can find much more information about what my legal obligations are to you on-line (go to https://ico.org.uk/).

 The type of data I collect about you

-Generally, I will have your full name, your contact details, your address and some details for an ‘emergency contact’ person, and a brief outline of what brings you to therapy.
+Generally, I will have your full name, your contact details and some details for an ‘emergency contact’ person, and a brief outline of what brings you to therapy.
 I will let you know what information I need that is optional, and what is necessary for us to work together.

 All of these details you will supply at the beginning of our work together, either in person, on email or where you have put information on the ‘Contact me’ page of my web site.
 Periodically I will check that this data is correct/ has not changed if our work is medium to long term.

 I only collect what information is necessary to keep me safe as a lone worker, and to make sure I can contact you.
-Information on what brings you to therapy will be mainly discussed and only written in brief notes which are anonymised as this may include medical and other sensitive information about you.
+Information on what brings you to therapy will only be written in brief notes which are anonymised as this may include medical and other sensitive information about you.
 This information is only collected to ensue that I am best qualified to be able to help you.